 The FNP Certificate is designed to meet the needs and be sensitive to the MSN-prepared RN, with the philosophy that post-master's students are highly motivated adult learners who learn independently as well as in structured settings.
-Course work can be completed in 12 months of full-time study.
-Didactic courses are offered one day a week.
+Course work can be completed in 15 months of full-time study with summer admission.
 Clinical experiences are arranged with individual preceptors in surrounding communities.
-720 clock hours are spent in faculty or preceptor-supervised settings.
-Graduates of the FNP Certificate program are eligible to sit for the national certification exam given by either the American Nurses Association or the American Academy of Nurse Practitioners.
+Six hundred and ninety (690) clock hours are spent in faculty or preceptor-supervised settings.
+Graduates of the FNP Certificate program are eligible to sit for the national certification exam given by either the American Nurses Credentialing Center or the American Academy of Nurse Practitioners.